Gain Real-World Experience: Gain hands-on experience in the classroom and through paid work opportunities like internships and co-op.

-The fine art photography option prepares students for careers as visual artists, educators, editorial photographers, or freelance artists.
-Graduates are employed in a number of professional fine-art related institutions such as museums, archives, studios, and commercial galleries.
-The primary goal is to nurture the artist’s personal aesthetic vision through photographic expression.
-Studying the theoretical and practical skills needed to create thought-provoking and meaningful images develops technical, conceptual, and aesthetic abilities, and furthers students' goals as contemporary image-makers.
+The fine art photography degree prepares students for careers as visual artists, educators, editorial photographers, or freelance artists.
+In fine art photography, you will nurture your personal aesthetic vision through photographic expression while studying the theoretical and practical skills needed to create thought-provoking and meaningful images.
 This option is part of the photographic and imaging arts BFA program.

 What’s different about an RIT education?
 It’s the career experience you gain by completing cooperative education and internships with top companies in every single industry.
 You’ll earn more than a degree.
 You’ll gain real-world career experience that sets you apart.